devonpveller/Resume-Markdown-PDF/resume.lol/source/resume.md

 ### DOE &mdash; HaptX Glovebox Scenario <span class="spacer"></span> 2022 &mdash; 2023

-*Technical Artist, Developer, & Art Direction*
+*Delivered | Technical Artist, Developer, & Art Direction*
 <div class="newline"></div>
 Responsible for the implementation and direction of art assets, along with the development of a Glovebox digital twin system, supporting multiplayer and HaptX gloves.